Tong Zeng: "Blood sampling event" for genetical research in the 1990s

-A book published in 2003
+The last line of defense

-In October 2003 Tong Zeng published the book The Last Line of Defense in which he posed that the 2002–2004 SARS outbreak was artificially manufactured in a laboratory was a genetic weapon used against the Chinese people.
+In October 2003 Tong Zeng published the book The Last Line of Defense in which he alleged that the 2002–2004 SARS outbreak was artificially manufactured in a laboratory and was a genetic weapon used against the Chinese people.
 Tong Zeng's book immediately sparked discussion in many Internet forums and chat rooms in China.
 His views were also rejected by Chinese health experts and scientists including Zhong Nanshan and Yang Huanming.
 The Nanjing CDC, China's official agency, was also interviewed to oppose Tong Zeng's view.
-In February, 2004, the New Republic, an American liberal weekly, also said Tong Zeng's book published in 2003 is conspiracy theory.
-Tong's view may be the view of a few people, but his influence is to rationalize people's behavior of eating wild animals.
+In February, 2004, the New Republic, an American liberal weekly, also said Tong Zeng's book published in 2003 puts forward a conspiracy theory.
 A doctoral thesis by Nicolaus Copernicus University in Torun, Poland also expressed another view that the China Publishing House agreed to publish this book on Tong Zeng, which also indicates a certain degree of need for the Chinese government.

-The mainstream opinion of WHO is that SARS was transmitted to humans from the animal kingdom.
+The medical position of the World Health Organization (WHO) is that SARS was transmitted to humans from the animal kingdom.
 SARS was effectively "controlled" without an outbreak.
 In May 2005, the WHO announced that SARS had been eradicated.
 However, shortly after the publication of Tong Zeng's book, The Lancet published an article with a similar perspective to that of Tong Zeng, "SARS coronavirus has the potential to be employed as a weapon targeted at military units."

 Propagation of medical conspiracy theories

-On October 15, 2003, Fang Zhouzi, a Chinese scholar with medical education background, called Tong Zeng's view "conspiracy theory" in the media.
-A few days later, he published another article on Tong Zeng's view as "conspiracy theory".
+On October 15, 2003, Fang Zhouzi, a Chinese scholar with medical education background described Tong Zeng's claims about SARS as a conspiracy theory, criticizing multiple problems with the book.
+A few days later, he published another article on Tong, further criticizing his theory.

-When the coronavirus emerged in Wuhan, China, the Beijing News, the official Chinese media, published a social review called "Don't Let Conspiracy Theories Make Waves", directly criticizing Tong Zeng's book published 17 years ago.
+When the coronavirus emerged in Wuhan, China, the Beijing News, the official Chinese media, published a social review called "Don't Let Conspiracy Theories Make Waves", criticizing Tong Zeng's book published 17 years ago.
 As soon as some self-media published the view of Tong Zeng that SARS is a genetic weapon and came from a laboratory, it is immediately regarded as a rumor.
 The views of Tong's book have also been reported as one of the five conspiracy theories.
-The WHO and some experts first determined that the new coronavirus did not come from a laboratory, but also believed that it might come from animal nature.
+The WHO and multiple other health organizations determined that the new coronavirus did not come from a laboratory, but also believed that it might come from animal nature.

 Tong Zeng's views are often spread by media outside of China.
 His book was listed in the reference of the article published by the United States National Library of Medicine.